Resolving SVN error "Could not open the requested SVN filesystem"

 Rename the import repository to have the name of the original repository

-If you have created custom hooks, you'll need to copy these from the
+If you have created custom hooks, you'll need to copy these

 To stop VisualSVN Server from seeing the renamed original repository, you may wish to move it to a different location, until you are sure you don't need it and it is safe to delete